 Pro Bono Partner Network

-Members of our Pro Bono Attorney network are critical in allowing us to meet the urgent needs of indigent veterans across the state of Connecticut.
+Members of our Pro Bono Attorney network are critical in allowing us to meet the urgent needs of Veterans across the state of Connecticut.

 Joining the Pro Bono Partner Network

 Joining our Pro Bono Partner Network is easy – the only requirement to join the Network is to be admitted to the Connecticut State Bar.
 Learn more about the types of cases our pro bono attorneys work on and details of the training and support we offer on the bottom half of this page.